Adding Hosts

 Connect Prompt

-If you add a host without credentials, SSH Bridge will prompt you for a username and password when you try to connect.
-You can choose to save the credentials at that point.
+If you add a host without authentication material, SSH Bridge will prompt you when you try to connect.
+You can choose to save the material in the encrypted vault so it can be used for future authorized sessions.

 macOS Hosts